psychemedia/winter-tales/src/twelve_months.md

 The snow fell fast.
 The icy wind moaned on.

 At home Marushka prepared the dinner and looked after the cow.
-Still neither Holena nor the step- mother returned.
+Still neither Holena nor the step-mother returned.

 " What can they be doing all this time? " Marushka thought.